Angelo Bagnasco: Early episcopal career

-Archbishop of Genoa

 Following the resignation of Tarcisio Bertone, Bagnasco was appointed Archbishop of Genoa on 29 August 2006.
 He was installed on the following 24 September.
 He defended Pope Benedict XVI in the Regensburg controversy.

 On 7 March 2007, Benedict XVI selected Bagnasco to succeed Camillo Ruini as President of the Italian Episcopal Conference for a five-year term.
 "The choice is a compromise between two of Benedict's two most influential policy-movers—Bagnasco is a confirmed Ruini-ite, 'but Bertone likes him,' as one op put it."

-On 27 June 2007, Archbishop Bagnasco, along with several other prelates, attended a briefing at the Apostolic Palace on Pope Benedict's impending motu proprio allowing wider celebration of the Tridentine Mass.
+On 27 June 2007, Bagnasco, along with several other prelates, attended a briefing at the Apostolic Palace on Pope Benedict's impending motu proprio allowing wider celebration of the Tridentine Mass.
 Two days after this meeting, on 29 June, he and forty-five others were invested with the pallium, a woolen vestment reserved for metropolitan bishops, by Benedict in St. Peter's Basilica.

 Cardinal and curial assignments

 On 17 October 2007 Pope Benedict announced that Bagnasco would be created cardinal in a consistory on 24 November.
 He was created Cardinal-Priest of Gran Madre di Dio.
 On 12 June 2008, Benedict appointed him to the Congregation for the Oriental Churches, the Congregation for Divine Worship and the Discipline of the Sacraments.

-Also in 2008 Bagnasco was appointed by Pope Benedict XVI to the Congregation for Bishops, but he was named a member when Pope Francis overhauled the membership of that Congregation in 2013.
+Also in 2008 Bagnasco was appointed by Pope Benedict XVI to the Congregation for Bishops, and he was named a member again when Pope Francis overhauled the membership of that Congregation in 2013.

-Bagnasco took part in the papal conclave of 2013 that elected Pope Francis, and was seen as a possible contender (papabili) for the papacy by some media sources.
+Bagnasco took part in the papal conclave of 2013 that elected Pope Francis, where he was seen as a possible contender (papabili) for the papacy by some media.

 In February 2018, Pope Francis extended Bagnasco's tenure in Genoa for two years beyond the normal retirement age of 75.
-On 8 May 2020, Pope Francis accepted Bagnasco's resignation as Archbishop of Genoa and named Marco Tasca OFM Conv to succeed him.
+On 8 May 2020, Pope Francis accepted Bagnasco's resignation as Archbishop of Genoa and named Marco Tasca to succeed him.

 Health

 On 28 September 2021, shortly after returning from the International Eucharistic Congress in Budapest, he was diagnosed with COVID-19 and admitted to the infectious disease unit of Genoa's Galliera Hospital.
-He said had been vaccinated and knew he could still be infected.
+He said he had been vaccinated and knew he could still be infected.
 On 30 September the hospital reported that his general condition was good and the outlook positive.
 Several other cardinals have recovered from the virus.
 He was discharged from hospital on 8 October.

 Views and theological positions

 Abortion

-Bagnasco has expressed strong opposition to abortion, especially with regards to the RU-486 pill, which has abortive effects on the conceptus.
+Bagnasco has expressed strong opposition to abortion, especially with regards to the RU-486 pill, which has abortive effects on the embryo.